Sophia Petrillo (Estelle Getty): Dorothy's Sicilian mother with little tact, who evidently taught Dorothy all she knows about snarkery.

-The Faceless: We never get to see Charlie, Rose's husband.
-Dorothy's ex-husband, Stan, is a recurring character, we see Blanche's late husband, George, in a dream as well as in his brother, Jamie, who looks just like him (played by the same actor), and Sal/Salvadore, Sophia's late husband, is a regular in flashbacks, dreams, and hallucinations.
+The Faceless: We never get to see Charlie, Rose's late husband.
+Dorothy's ex-husband Stan is a recurring character; we see Blanche's late husband in a dream as well as meet his twin brother, Jamie (played by the same actor); and Sal, Sophia's late husband, often appears in flashbacks, dreams, and hallucinations.
 Charlie, however, remains unseen for the entire series.
 We're never even given a description of him beyond "six-foot-two and broad-shouldered" (and, as noted above, apparently better endowed than a bull).

 Rose: But I'm not a stick in the mud.
 I can let my hair down and get crazy with the best of 'em.
 I eat raw cookie dough.
 And sometimes I run through the sprinkler and don't wear a shower cap.
 And at Christmas I've been known to put away more than one eggnog.